ArminKaroly/Image-Based-Visual-Servoing-Tutorial/README.md

     rosrun pack IBVS.py

-The moving of the camera object can be seen on the Gazebo simulation window:
+The moving of the camera object can be seen on the Gazebo simulation window, and the error vector can be seen on the commander:
 ![](https://i.imgur.com/kThQWK7.jpg)

 ![](https://i.imgur.com/9v7HmLq.jpg)